greenwyrt/plover2CAT/docs/discussion/development.md

 Data retrieval and storage are likely as fast for the limitations, considering that text and steno data have to be linked, and custom data storage for paragraphs would mean cleanup of data that Qt does automatically.
 If loading from file, the original dict is kept in memory.
 Blocks that are modified are marked using `userState`.
 For saving, each paragraph's state is checked, and at the first block with `userState`, all subsequent paragraphs get data extracted and stored.

 Some funtions are called upon every cursor change: updating the steno display, updating the navigation display, and moving the tape to the proper spot.
 Responsiveness will speed up if all three are inactivated at the cost of less information visible.

+## Editor memory

+While it has not yet occurred, it is very likely that at some time, memory could pose a big problem with very big transcripts, or just multiple transcripts open.
+A memory saving strategy would be to use slots for element objects.

+## `userState` in editor

+The `userState` for each `QTextEdit` block holds one integer.
+Right now, it holds a 1 if the paragraph has been modified since opening, and -1 (Qt default.)
+It may be possible to assign more states by using binary, similar to the Qt enums.

+## Transcript JSON format

+An alternative to the regular JSON format would be using JSONL, with each line per paragraph.
+This would facilitate reading subsets of a file, and reducing memory when loading a transcript.

+Also, rather than keeping the backup document in memory, re-read the saved file until the first par with changed state, saving each line to new file, and then writing the new data before replacing old saved file with new one.